jaketg97/test/cook_county_sentencing/judging_judges.md

 categories: sentencing ideas
 ---
 ## Background
-Judicial elections, like many parts of Chicago city politics, are a wonderful tool for ensuring public accountability from powerful state actors **in theory**, and (mostly) an undemocratic clusterfuck **in practice**.
+Judicial elections, like many parts of Chicago city politics, are a wonderful tool for ensuring public accountability from powerful state actors **in theory**, and (mostly) an undemocratic mess **in practice**.
 In case that in-depth analysis was unsatistyfing, I encourage you to check out [this article](https://www.injusticewatch.org/news/2020/why-judicial-elections-matter-and-other-common-questions-about-the-march-primary/) for more info on the politics, past and present, of judicial races (and stick around, because Injustice Watch is the best in the business when it comes to judicial reporting in Cook County).

 This post is focused on only one of the many flaws in this system: the warped incentives facing judges because of a public and press that is hyperfocused on violence caused by those "let off easy".
 In simpler terms, I'm talking about the fact that as a Cook County judge you can lock up every defendant that appears before you for as long as possible and never face real retribution; but if you give the wrong defendant a second chance, you just might lose your career for it.
 If you don't believe me, have a look at Chicago Tribune articles that mention [judges by name](https://www.chicagotribune.com/news/ct-xpm-2013-09-25-ct-met-kass-0925-20130925-story.html).
 This isn't to minimize the violence done by people who'd stood in front of a judge before.
 But in a state that has the greatest number of years unjustly served by [exonerated individuals](https://www.law.umich.edu/special/exoneration/Pages/about.aspx), it's worth noting the disconnect here.
 Chicago's public and press (with obvious exceptions) has for decades been ruthless in punishing judges for the lives cut short by their kindness; they haven't paid much attention to the lives destroyed by their cruelty.